TwistedXModz/Cyber-Hacks-Mod-Tool/README.md

-# Cyber Hacks Mod Tool Code Project
+# Cyber Hacks Mod Tool Project
 this is a Mod Tool for XBox 360 and PC it is codded in VB it has a auto updater and a login with mysql i have been working on this for a bit but now i dont have to much time any more so i am releasing the project to the public